Dies1rae/Dies1rae/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-5 TV Channel Russia
+- 🔭 I’m currently working on many projects with C\C++ lang to learn and improve my skills on it.
 - 🌱 I’m currently learning advanced C\C++
 - 👯 I’m looking to collaborate on C\C++
 - 🤔 I’m looking for help with C\C++